canton7/fuelphp-casset/readme.md

 Callbacks
 ---------

+### post_load_callback

 Quick thanks to [ShonM](https://github.com/shonm) for pushing so hard to get this feature implemented :)

-There is currently a single callback, `post_load`, and it is likely that it will stay this way.

-Callbacks allow you the flexibility to do you own processing on the files that Casset loads.
+The post_load callback allows you the flexibility to do you own processing on the files that Casset loads.
 This means that you can use SASS, CoffeeScript, etc, then configure Casset to call the appropriate compiler when it loads the asset.

 Note that the `post_load` is *only* called when the 'combine' config key is set to true.